MarcusVirg/web/packages/site/src/content/blog/ci-cd-web-apps.md

 If you work at a company, especially a large corporation, you likely have already had this decided for you.
 This guide should still be useful to you either way.
 You will either learn more about how your existing CI/CD works or will be able to take this GitHub actions example and duplicate the functionality in your tool of choice.

-You will also need some tools adjacent to your CI/CD platform so you can actually build, test, and deploy your software.
+You will also need some tools adjacent to your CI/CD platform so you can build, test, and deploy your software.
 Your CI/CD won't do this for you, it simply runs tools to do all those things in an automated fashion.

 Here are some examples of modern web build tools: